Village Green Project

 - What does the Village Green station measure?

 The station is a park bench structure made from recycled materials and includes sophisticated instruments to measure two common air pollutants -- fine particle pollution called PM2.5 and ozone – and meteorological conditions such as wind speed, temperature, and humidity.
 Weather conditions are important for understanding air quality.
+The third generation of the Village Green Station is housing 3 additional sensors to assess the performance of devices measuring black carbon, nitrogen dioxide (NO2) and total volatile organic compounds (tVOCs).

 - How do I access the data from the Village Green stations?